Phil Gormley: Early life

-Gormley studied at the University of Gloucestershire, graduating in 1984.
-He later undertook postgraduate study at the University of Cambridge.
+Gormley was born on 8 March 1963 in Redhill, Surrey, England.
+He was educated at John Fisher Grammar School, an all-boys Catholic school in Purley, London.
+He studied English and history at the University of Gloucestershire, graduating with a Bachelor of Arts (BA) degree in 1984.
+He later undertook postgraduate study at the University of Cambridge, completing a postgraduate diploma.

 Police career

 In 1985, Gormley began his policing career as a constable with Thames Valley Police.
 In 1999, he was promoted to superintendent and appointed commander with responsibility for the Southern Oxfordshire area.
 In 2003, he joined the Metropolitan Police and was appointed Commander of Specialist Operations.
 In 2005, he organised the merger of the Anti-Terrorist Branch and Special Branch into what would become the Counter Terrorism Command in 2006.

 From 2007 to 2010, Gormley was Deputy Chief Constable of West Midlands Police.
 From 22 March 2010 to 2013, he was Chief Constable of Norfolk Constabulary.
 He was the second highest paid Chief Constable in the United Kingdom with a salary of £260,000.
 In May 2013, he was appointed Deputy Director General of the newly created National Crime Agency (NCA).
 As of 2015, Gormley was paid a salary of £185,000 by the NCA, making him one of the 328 most highly paid people in the British public sector at that time.
 In March 2015, it was announced that he would be leaving the NCA in the Autumn of 2015.
 He stepped down in October 2015.

 On 2 December 2015, it was announced that Gormley would be the next Chief Constable of Police Scotland.
 He was only the second CC of the force after the Scottish police forces merged in 2013.
 He beat two of the Deputy Chief Constables for Police Scotland to the job; Neil Richardson, the Designated Deputy for Chief Constable, and Iain Livingstone, the Deputy Chief Constable (crime and operational support).
 He took up the appointment on 5 January 2016, with a salary of £212,280.

 On 26 July 2017, Gormley announced that he was the subject of, and cooperating with, a misconduct investigation by the Police Investigations and Review Commissioner (PIRC), following a referral by the Scottish Police Authority (SPA).
 On 7 February 2018, he resigned from his Police Scotland post with immediate effect, being replaced on a temporary basis by his deputy Iain Livingstone, who had already been leading the organisation in Gormley's absence for some months.